MariaF0305/BookStore/README.md

 ## Usage

 Provide instructions on how users can interact with your Library Management System and give examples of common commands or operations.

-## Contributing

-If you would like to contribute to the development of the BookStore project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).